Coffee Statistics: Consumption, Preferences, & Spending

 1. What percentage of people drink coffee?

-Of 1,500+ people surveyed, 74% of people drink coffee every day.
-The survey also found that 18% of people drink coffee most days and 8% of people drink coffee sometimes.
+Of 1,300+ people surveyed, 73% of people drink coffee every day.
+The survey also found that 71% of coffee drinkers do not plan to change their coffee intake in 2024.

 2. How do people take their coffee?